Images Depict Mature Plants

 Mixed Douglas Fir and Cedar Wreaths for Sale Online

 Our Holiday shop is a very popular tradition with our customers and therefore items sell out quickly.
-Therefore, pre-orders begin on October 15th.

-Cedar and Douglas Fir wreaths are prized for their display of natural color and fresh scent of Christmas.
+Cedar and Douglas Fir wreaths are prized for their display of natural color and the fresh scent of Christmas.
 They are handcrafted by our wreath makers in the Blue Ridge Mountains each season.

 Wreaths are a versatile décor item.
 They are used in offices, hospital waiting rooms, schools, and homes.
 They adorn both outdoor windows and front doors, as well as interior locations throughout your home or office.
-Small wreaths can be placed on office doors, on door handles, and other locations.
+Small wreaths can be placed on office doors, door handles, and other locations.
 Larger wreaths are better used as a centerpiece either on the wall above the mantel or centered in large windows of your home.